nightmarlin/pokeapi/README.md

 While this is valid, the created client has no caching strategy and will use the `http.DefaultClient` to perform requests.
-To provide a caching strategy simply pass one in - for more details on PokéAPIs caching behaviour, see [Caching](#caching).
+To provide a caching strategy simply pass one in - for more details on PokéAPI's caching behaviour, see [Caching](#caching).
 A more useful client creation would be:

 ```go